 People typically get into trouble with back taxes because they:

 Another issue that arises is when people owe back taxes for years without making an attempt to pay it off.
-In that situation, the IRS puts liens and penalties on the delinquent taxpayer and adds to the burden of repayment.
+In that situation, instead of tax debt forgiveness, the IRS puts liens and penalties on the delinquent taxpayer and adds to the burden of repayment.
 The takeaway here is the IRS will not back off someone who owes them money.

 Understanding the Offer in Compromise

-The Offer in Compromise (OiC) is a program that allows taxpayers to repay their debt for less than the original amount, penalties, and fines.
+The Offer in Compromise (OiC) is an alternative to tax debt forgiveness and a program that allows taxpayers to repay their debt for less than the original amount, penalties, and fines.
 It’s a program that is frequently advertised on TV by companies who help with alleviating tax debts.
 The commercials make it sound like it’s easy for anyone who owes back taxes to pay less than they owe when the reality is much different.

 Getting an OiC successfully accepted requires the taxpayer to prove they are unable to pay back the taxes owed in full or through an installment plan.
 A delinquent taxpayer has to be able to prove that their income isn’t sufficient to pay off the debt and they don’t have assets to sell or savings to put towards the debt.
 This is due to the fact the IRS performs an investigation into the taxpayer who’s requesting the ability to pay off their debt for less than they owe.
 There is no taking the request at face value due to the nature of the OiC.